Tri Gable Lea Top Bar Honey Bee Hive Complete Kit

 - Top bar nuc box/bait hives - 10 bar box designed to hang in a tree to capture free swarms of bees and transfer them with ease into your top bar hive.
 This can double as a nuc box

 Here's a look at some other aspects of the hive's design.

 I've done a lot of research on the different top bar designs, talking to other beekeepers, and looking at other widely distributed designs by Phil Chandler, Less Crowell, and the Gold Star hive.
 After analyzing all of these and doing some algebra, geometry, and trigonometry; I've settled on a design that uses a very long 19" topbar and a deep body made out of 1x12 local rough cut lumber.
 This means the walls are a full inch thick and provides more insulation; this is thicker than most homemade and commercial hives/kits using plywood or .75" thick lumber.

 Let's talk math: When I compare the cross-section of my design, compared to the others available, my design seems to maximize both the volume per bar and the amount of surface area of connection per bar for bees to build their comb.
 This balances the need for volume and reduces the likelihood of comb breaking off.
 It is also based on the 60 degree and 120-degree angles the bees naturally use in comb construction.
 The walls are angled at 30/60 degrees to reduce the likelihood of the bees connecting comb to the walls.

 The 19" bars can be transferred into a traditional Langstroth hive.
 Meaning your healthy hive could be used to support other local beekeepers with bars of brood, honey, etc. Also, you can market nucs to both local top bar keepers as well as those who use a traditional Langstroth hive.

-The hive packs down to roughly a 4'x2'x2' long box that fits in almost any car (with the seat down).
+For local pick up: The hive packs down to roughly a 4'x2'x2' long box that fits in almost any car (with the seat down).